-An entity, a well-known sports team, licenses the use of its name and logo to a customer.
+IE309 An entity, a well-known sports team, licenses the use of its name and logo to a customer.
 The customer, an apparel designer, has the right to use the sports team's name and logo on items including t-shirts, caps, mugs and towels for one year.
 In exchange for providing the licence, the entity will receive fixed consideration of CU2 million and a royalty of five per cent of the sales price of any items using the team name or logo.
 The customer expects that the entity will continue to play games and provide a competitive team.

-The entity assesses the goods and services promised to the customer to determine which goods and services are distinct in accordance with paragraph 27 of IFRS 15.
+IE310 The entity assesses the goods and services promised to the customer to determine which goods and services are distinct in accordance with paragraph 27 of IFRS 15.
 The entity concludes that its only performance obligation is to transfer the licence.
-That is, the additional activities associated with the licence do not directly transfer a good or service to the customer because they are part of the entity's promise to grant the licence and, in effect, change the intellectual property to which the customer has rights.
+The additional activities associated with the licence (ie continuing to play games and provide a competitive team) do not directly transfer a good or service to the customer because they are part of the entity's promise to grant the licence.